 What It Means to Notarize a Document (Notarization Explained)

-At the most basic level, the red, star-like, circular rubber seal on a document (often accompanied with a stamp bearing the name, address, and contact details of the Notary Public) appended on a document is a sure sign that that document has been notarized.
+At the most basic level, the red, star-like, circular rubber seal on a document (often accompanied by a stamp bearing the name, address, and contact details of the Notary Public) appended on a document is a sure sign that that document has been notarized.
 But what does this red seal and stamp signify?

-To notarize a document basically means to endorse the genuineness of that document and to affirm that the facts contained therein are reasonably deemed to free of misrepresentation and falsification.
+To notarize a document essentially means to endorse the genuineness of that document and to affirm that the facts contained therein are reasonably deemed to free of misrepresentation and falsification.
 Notarization also means that the Notary Public whose seal and stamp is appended on the document has verified the identity of the signee of the document and is aware of the legal context or basis for the transaction.

 Certain institutions or authorities (e.g. embassies or high commissions) insist on notarization of documents presented to them so they may have full faith in the validity of such documents.
 In effect, notarization confers an additional layer of credence or trustworthiness upon a document and/or the transaction it signifies.